arewhyaeenn/INTRO_JAVA_OOP/README.md

 ## How to Contribute

 I believe that access to education should be equal and uninhibited to the degree possible.
 As such, I believe educational materials should be free.
-That is not to say that authors should be compensated, only that their compensation need not contribute to the financial barriers to education.
+That is not to say that authors shouldn't be compensated, only that their compensation need not contribute to the financial barriers to education.

 If you like what I do, and want to contribute, here are some ways you can do so: